SysKitTeam/docs-point/reporting/power-bi-reports.md

 ## Power BI Inventory Report

-The Power BI Inventory reports gives insight into the Power BI resources inside of your environment, such as dashboards, datasets, dataflows and reports.
+The Power BI Inventory reports give insight into the Power BI resources inside of your environment, such as dashboards, datasets, dataflows, and reports.

-It allows you to view the resources based on their classification and see which respource is located under which workspace.
+It allows you to view the resources based on their classification and see which resource is located under which workspace.

 ### Generate Report

 * **Click the Reports tile**; it is located on the SysKit Point home screen.
-* **Select Power BI category in the filter** you can find in the upper left corner.
+* **Select the Power BI category in the filter** you can find in the upper left corner.
 * **Click the Power BI Inventory report tile** to be redirected to the Selection screen.

 After clicking the **Power BI Inventory** report tile, the Selection step opens where you can:
 * **Select the resources** for which the report should be generated.
    * Click the checkboxes on the screen's left side to select one or more resources.
 * **Select the resource types** that should be included in the report.
-  * The choice includes dashboards, datasets, dataflows and reports.
+  * The choice includes dashboards, datasets, dataflows, and reports.
 * **Click the Run Report button** once the selected parameters have been set.

 ### Report Data